Mata Ortiz pottery: Process and final product

 Emphasis is generally on quality rather than quantity, differing from pottery production in central Mexico.
 Most pottery that is produced is of lesser quality with thicker walls and less-artistic painting.
 There is a middle group that makes good quality and an elite number who can make truly artistic wares.
 These top artists include members of Quezada's family (Lydia, Nicolas, Noe, and Damian Quezada), the Ortiz family (Felix, Nicolas, and Macario), Taurina Baca, and Hector and Graciella Gallegos, among others.
-Nicolas Ortiz, best known for creating sculptural pieces.
+Nicolas Ortiz is best known for creating sculptural pieces.
 From the last category come some of the best handmade pottery in the world.